Exanperanto605/The-Hallway-of-Death/README.md

 # The-Hallway-of-Death
-A work-in-progress casual side-scrolling survival shooter developed as a university project.
+"The-Hallway-of-Death" is a work-in-progress casual side-scrolling survival shooter developed as a university project.